 - If you do not fill out all the necessary information, you will forfeit your consideration for this scholarship.

 - As previously mentioned, if you are selected as the prizewinner, we will contact you through email or phone, and the award will be sent to your accredited institution.

-- If you are selected as the scholarships winner, we will contact you for a profile photo to be included with your scholarship on our scholarship page.
+- If you are selected as the winner of the scholarship, we will contact you for a profile photo to be included with your scholarship on our scholarship page.